maxmarcon/live_select/README.md

 Dynamic selection field for LiveView.

 `LiveSelect` is a LiveView component that implements a dynamic selection field with a dropdown.
-The content of the dropdown is filled dynamically by your LiveView.
+The content of the dropdown is filled dynamically and asynchronously by your LiveView as a reaction to user's input.
+This allows you to easily implement features like search.
+It supports both single and multiple selections.

 ### Single selection (single mode)